foundriesio/docs/source/reference/linux-building.rst

                 -b |repo_tag|
       repo sync

-   When prompted by repo init, enter your subscriber token for your username and nothing for the password.
+   When prompted by repo init, enter anything (eg "doesntmatter") for the username and enter your subscriber token for the password.

 Set up Work Environment
 -----------------------